m2lines/mom6-plots/README.md

 You can find examples of how to use these functions in the [demo notebook](./notebooks/base_plot_demo.ipynb).

+## Common methods to compute metrics

+This is a much broader topic.
+In order to make progress I encourage everyone to submit example notebooks (ideally using upstream packages/examples to avoid duplication) as PRs so we can gather an overview of how/what folks acrosse the project think would be useful to add here.

 ## Open questions
 - Should we have a set of 'paper friendly' figsizes?
 Test these in conjunction with mpl styles for font size etc?